How Using Mulch Reduces Your Use of Fertiliser and Improves Soil

-A long-term plan for mulching will improve soil health and quality so that you can reduce your use of fertilisers.
+A long-term plan for mulching will improve soil health and quality so that you can reduce your use of fertilisers and sprays.

 - Mulching puts a protective layer on the soil, reducing evaporation and improving moisture retention.
 Moist soil is less prone to erosion and weed growth.

 - By retaining moisture in the soil, mulch helps to regulate soil temperature.
 This provides the ideal habitat for earthworms and other organisms such as ground beetles and centipedes.
 Earthworms help to decompose the mulch, adding nutrients to the soil.
 Whilst ground beetles and centipedes contribute to pest control.